Effects of fuel and soot concentrations on the inception and development of contrails: Methodology

-The heated exhaust jet is emitted from a straight tube with $d=\SI{5}{mm}$ and a wall thickness of 2.5 mm at the exit plane.
-The central nozzle is heated and thermally insulated to maintain the exhaust thermodynamic conditions within the cold ambient co-flow.
-Temperature-controlled choked orifices are utilized to control the flow rate of exhaust using heated feed lines between the combustor and the central nozzle.
-The jet exhaust is maintained at an exit temperature of $T_{\mathrm{j}}= 560$ K and mean velocity of $\bar{v}_j=83.25$ m/s, ensuring near turbulent conditions $Re_{\mathrm{j}} = 2.18\times10^3$.
-The Argonaut mini-inverted soot generator (MISG) features an inverted, laminar co-flow diffusion flame that burns gaseous fuel in over-ventilated conditions \citep{kazemimanesh2019novel, moallemi2019characterization}.
-We use ethylene (\ce{C2H4}) and propane (\ce{C3H8}) as fuel at three global equivalence ratios ($\phi = 0.186, 0.161, 0.124$) to generate a range of exhaust conditions from stable flames.
-Thermodynamic and flow conditions remain fixed across all experiments, and only the exhaust condition of the core jet is varied, as noted in Table \ref{tab:exp_cond}.
+The heated exhaust jet is emitted from an insulated straight tube with $d=\SI{5}{mm}$ and a wall thickness of 3 mm following a slow taper at the exit plane.
+The jet exhaust is maintained at an exit temperature of $T_{\mathrm{j}}= 560$ K and a mean velocity of $\bar{v}_\rt{j}=83.25$ m/s, ensuring near turbulent conditions $Re_{\mathrm{j}} = 2.18\times10^3$.
+Temperature-controlled choked orifices are utilized to control the flow rate of unfiltered exhaust using heated feed lines between the soot generator and the central nozzle.
+Exhaust is generated using the Argonaut mini-inverted soot generator (MISG) comprising an inverted, laminar co-flow diffusion flame that burns gaseous fuel in over-ventilated conditions \citep{kazemimanesh2019novel, moallemi2019characterization}.
+Although not representative of aircraft soot, the Argonaut burner was chosen here to ensure well-controlled and reproducible soot properties without introducing additional parametric effects.
+We use ethylene (\ce{C2H4}) and propane (\ce{C3H8}) as fuel at three global equivalence ratios: $\phi = 0.186, 0.161, 0.124$ with fixed mass flow of air of 10 slpm to generate a controlled range of soot concentration ($N_{\mathrm{s}}$) and water vapor mass fraction ($x^\rt{v}_{\ce{H2O}}$).
+To keep the parameter space manageable and avoid the introduction of confounding effects, the thermodynamic and flow conditions are kept constant throughout all experiments, and only the core jet exhaust composition is varied (see Table \ref{tab:exp_cond}).
+A rigorous experimental protocol was developed to ensure close control of flow variables and ensure measurement repeatability and is described in more detail in \S1 of Supplementary Information (SI).

+The temperature field inside the test section was measured using 9 K-type and E-type thermocouples that span the height of the tunnel (see test section in Fig. \ref{fig:PID}).
+Each thermocouple was moved across the tunnel width to map the radial temperature field at that height during steady-state conditions.
+The temperature field at any given location in the tunnel is time-averaged and then interpolated between the measured points to obtain Fig. \ref{fig:TempProfile}a.